zakawar/Text_Extraction_from_Image/README.md

 # Text_Extraction_from_Image

-The purpose is to extract text from an image.
+The OCR (Optical Character Recognition) is a technology used to extract text from printed or handwritten documents.

-first comment
+The POC'S purpose is to extract text from a PDF file.